 Artificial intelligence is the hot topic in marketing.
 It’s on every trend forecast I’ve seen for the year.

-We began to tackle this topic at the end of last year in a blog post called, “Beyond the buzzword: What “artificial intelligence” means for marketers right now.”
-And it has already become one of our most popular posts.
+We began to tackle this topic at in a blog post called, “Beyond the buzzword: What “artificial intelligence” means for marketers right now.”
+And it has become one of our most popular posts.

 People are curious about what AI means in the marketing field and we covered the basics of machine learning, deep learning and natural language processing in our post.
 But at the forefront of the artificial intelligence trend this year is the chatbot.